DonkerNet/react-tictactoe-tutorial/README.md

-# react-tictactoe-tutorial
+# React Tic-Tac-Toe Tutorial
-Tic-tac-toe tutorial for React with Typescript added
+Tic-tac-toe tutorial for React with Typescript added.